damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 * [ ] New team member: get the [Pixelmator app](https://itunes.apple.com/us/app/pixelmator/id407963104?mt=12&ign-mpt=uo%3D4) and expense it.
 * [ ] People Ops: provide [Antetype](http://antetype.com/) license by [ordering online](http://sites.fastspring.com/ergosigntechnologies/product/antetype?language=EN), and forwarding the email with the license key to the new team member.
 * [ ] People Ops: (for Designers only, not UX Designers) provide access to [Adobe Creative Cloud](https://www.adobe.com/creativecloud.html) using the shared credential in the Secretarial vault.
+If a UX Designer feels that they need CC Photoshop and/or CC Illustrator they can request it.

 ### FOR MARKETING ONLY